 Qatar Airways has suspended all operations from Hamad International Airport in Doha pending the reopening of Qatari airspace.

-European carriers — including Air France, KLM, British Airways, Lufthansa, and Swiss — that route via Europe rather than the Gulf are less directly affected on the India leg, though some have also suspended services to Middle Eastern destinations.
+European carriers (Air France, KLM, British Airways, Lufthansa, and Swiss) that route via Europe rather than the Gulf are less directly affected on the India leg, though some have also suspended services to Middle Eastern destinations.

-Turkish Airlines, which routes via Istanbul, has cancelled flights to Bahrain, Saudi Arabia, Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Syria, and the UAE — but its Istanbul hub itself remains open, making it one of the few connecting options still functioning with relative stability.
+Turkish Airlines, which routes via Istanbul, has cancelled flights to Bahrain, Saudi Arabia, Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Syria, and the UAE, though its Istanbul hub itself remains open and is currently one of the few connecting options still functioning.

 Alternative Routes Still Operating